 Cricket at King's has always been at the forefront of the school's culture and traditions.
 It currently has the status of being a Centre of Cricketing Excellence.

-The school are also about to build a brand new cricket centre which will be 3 lanes, long run ups and a state of the art training facility for our cricketers.
-On top of this the centre will also be used for our sports performance and conditioning programme and various other sports and activities such as fencing, dance, aerobics and pilates.
+The school are also about to launch a brand new cricket centre which will boast 3 lanes, long run ups and a state of the art training facility for our cricketers.
+On top of this, the centre will also be used for our sports performance and conditioning programme and various sports and activities such as fencing, dance, aerobics and pilates.

-Phil Lewis is currently the Director of Cricket at King's, and is in charge of coaching the 1st XI and our Elite players.
+Phil Lewis is currently the Director of Sport at King's, and coaches the 1st XI and our elite players.
 We also have three further cricket professionals who help coach at the school.
-Rob Woodman – batting and fielding (Somerset and Gloucestershire CCC) Dennis Breakwell -spin (Somerset CCC legend) and Ben Phillips- seam bowling (Kent, Northamptonshire, Notts and Somerset CCC) all help with the different facets of the game.
+Head of Cricket, Rob Woodman specialises in batting and fielding (Somerset and Gloucestershire CCC), Dennis Breakwell spin (Somerset CCC legend) and Alex Barrow (Somerset CCC) batting and wicket keeping.
+All help with the different facets of the game.
 We aim to develop players of all abilities and do so with an excellent fixture list against the leading cricket schools, counties and universities in the South West.

 For a more in-depth look in to our cricket, Phil Lewis and some of our players featured in a Test match special last summer on the strength of King’s school cricket.
-Please follow this link:
+To watch the video, click here.